-- Establishing and maintaining an up to date register of all food premises within the County. - Planned Inspection of Food Premises All food premises are inspected on regular basis (primary inspections).
-The inspection frequency of each food premises is programmed according to the risk rating system prescribed in Food Law Code of Practice (Wales) 2006 which takes into account potential hazards, level of compliance and confidence in management control systems.
-Officers advise on good practice and ensure compliance with legal requirements. - Secondary Visits/Revisits Where the operator of a food business is required to undertake works in order to comply with the food safety legislation, a revisit (secondary inspection) may be undertaken after the date specified for compliance. - Investigation of Complaints The section responds to all complaints about food premises and food purchased within the area of Gwynedd Council.
+- Establishing and maintaining an up to date register of all food premises within the County. - Planned Interventions of Food Premises All food businesses are subjected to interventions on regular basis.
+The frequency of intervention of each food business is programmed according to the food establishment intervention rating scheme as prescribed in the Food Law Code of Practice (Wales) 2008 which takes into account potential hazards, level of compliance and confidence in management control systems.
+Officers advise on good practice and ensure compliance with legal requirements. - Secondary Visits/Revisits Where the operator of a food business is required to undertake works in order to comply with the food safety legislation, a revisit (secondary intervention) may be undertaken after the date specified for compliance. - Investigation of Complaints The section responds to all complaints about food businesses and food purchased within the area of Gwynedd Council.
 Each complaint is investigated to determine appropriate enforcement and to ensure precautions are taken to prevent a recurrence.
-This often involves contacting manufacturing companies and other local authorities. - Investigation of Food Borne Illnesses Notification of cases of food poisoning is received from general practitioners, the National Public Health Service for Wales (NPHSW) and their laboratory services.
+This often involves contacting manufacturing companies and other local authorities. - Identifying new food businesses early in the life of those businesses and visiting those premises to undertake interventions and provide advice and guidance. - Investigation of Food Borne Illnesses Notification of cases of food poisoning is received from general practitioners, the National Public Health Service for Wales (NPHSW) and their laboratory services.
 Each notification is investigated and appropriate action taken to prevent spread of infection. - Food Hygiene Promotion and Education As part of the services commitment to promoting public health the service undertakes various food safety initiatives.
-These have included seminars to local businesses, food safety week, provision of news letters and providing advice and assistance to businesses at the time of inspection and on request. - Food Alerts and Incidents -When food alerts are issued by the FSA in respect of certain foodstuffs and where necessary the section takes all appropriate measures to ensure foods are withdrawn from sale within the County. - Food Premises Approvals Certain food operations require prior approval by the local authority.
-In Gwynedd these include dairy products, meat products, fish products and shellfish depuration premises.
-Premises are inspected prior to issuing approvals and are regularly monitored thereafter to ensure continued compliance with the legal requirements. - Food Sampling Sampling is undertaken to monitor food safety standards during inspection and as part of national and local microbiological food sampling programmes.
+These have included seminars to local businesses, food safety week, provision of news letters and providing advice and assistance to businesses at the time of intervention and on request.

-- Shellfish Sampling Sampling is undertaken to monitor the hygiene status of designated shellfish production areas. - Imported Food Investigate allegations or circumstances which indicate that imported food might be contaminated or has been illegally imported and take necessary action. - Private Water Supplies Sampling is undertaken to monitor quality of private water supplies as part of sampling programmes. - Other Services Food safety officers are expected to address occupational safety matters arising during the course of food safety inspections.
+- Food Alerts, Allergy Alerts and Incidents -When food and allergy alerts are issued by the FSA in respect of certain foodstuffs and where necessary the section takes all appropriate measures to ensure foods are withdrawn from sale within the County. - Food Premises Approvals Certain food operations require prior approval by the local authority.
+In Gwynedd these include dairy products, meat products, fish products, cold stores and shellfish depuration premises.
+Premises are inspected prior to issuing approvals and are regularly monitored thereafter to ensure continued compliance with the legal requirements. - Food Sampling Sampling is undertaken to monitor food safety standards during interventions and as part of national and local microbiological food sampling programmes. - Shellfish Sampling Sampling is undertaken to monitor the hygiene status of designated shellfish production areas. - Imported Food Investigate allegations or circumstances which indicate that imported food might be contaminated or has been illegally imported and take necessary action. - Private Water Supplies Sampling is undertaken to monitor quality of private water supplies as part of sampling programmes. - Other Services Food Safety Officers are expected to address occupational health and safety matters arising during the course of food safety interventions.
 They also, where necessary, investigate water borne incidents and infectious disease other than food poisoning; comment on applications for premises licences under the Licensing Act 2003 and on planning and building control applications regarding food premises.